 Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Assessor uses standard valuation manuals for all of the various types of personal property.
+The Assessor uses standard valuation manuals for all the various types of personal property.
 Vehicles are the most widely owned form of taxable personal property, and for this the Assessor uses a rate book provided by the Missouri State Tax Commission.
-This rate book is used by all Missouri counties.
+This rate book is used by Missouri counties.
 For any questions concerning the valuation of your property, your point of contact is the Perry County Assessor's Office.
 The County Assessor is the official whose responsibility is to assess the value of all taxable personal property within the county.

 Show All Answers

 For more information, contact the County Collector at (573) 547-4422.

 Taxable personal property consists of motor vehicles, trailers, mobile homes, watercraft, boat motors, aircraft, livestock, farm machinery and equipment, agricultural crops, and any other personal property not exempted by law.
 Taxation of business enterprises is not included here because its complexity is beyond the scope of this explanation.

 Every person owning or holding taxable personal property in Missouri on the first day of January, including all such property purchased on that day, shall be liable for taxes thereon during the same calendar year.
 This includes the property of non-residents whose property is held in Missouri, but does not include the property of non-residents whose property is regularly kept in another state, but just happens to be in Missouri on the first of January.

 (Assessed Value / 100) x Tax Levy.

 All property except that listed below 33 1/3% Mobile homes used as dwellings 19% Grain and other Agricultural Crops .05% Livestock and Poultry 12% Farm Machinery 12% Historic motor vehicles minimum $150 Certain aircraft hours flown in given year Certain business tools and equipment (see laws)